Enforcing Hard Linear Constraints in Deep Learning Models with Decision Rules: Numerical experiments

-\textbf{Tasks}$\quad$ We evaluate our framework on two end-to-end constrained optimization learning tasks: \begin{itemize} \item \textbf{DC Optimal Power Flow (DC-OPF)}: The task is to predict the optimal generation output for varying demands.
+$\;$\textbf{DC Optimal Power Flow (DC-OPF)}: The task is to predict the optimal generation output for varying demands.
 The demands are assumed to be upper and lower bounded around a nominal value~\citep{pglib}.
 This task corresponds to a case of jointly linear constraints.
+We consider both the \emph{linear} and \emph{quadratic} formulations of the DC-OPF problem to capture different objective structures commonly used in practice.
+The uncertainty levels are set to $\pm40\%$ for the 14-bus and 57-bus cases, $\pm10\%$ for the 30-bus and 200-bus cases, and $\pm30\%$ for the 118-bus case.
+Due to space limitations, we present a subset of the quadratic formulation results in the main paper; the remaining results, along with those for the linear formulation, are provided in Section~\ref{sec:dcopf_lp} of the Appendices.

-For the DC-OPF systems, the uncertainty levels are set to $\pm$40\% for the 14-bus and 57-bus cases, $\pm$10\% for the 30-bus and 200-bus cases, and $\pm$30\% for the 118-bus case. \item \textbf{Portfolio Optimization\footnote{\url{https://www.gams.com/latest/gamslib_ml/libhtml/index.html}}}: The task is to predict optimal portfolio allocations under uncertain maturity and rating of bonds, which are upper and lower bounded $\pm$40\% around a nominal value.
-This task corresponds to a case of input-dependent left-hand side uncertainty. \end{itemize}
+$\;$ \textbf{Portfolio Optimization}: The task is to predict optimal portfolio allocations under uncertain maturity and rating of bonds\cite{rubinstein2002markowitz}, which are upper and lower bounded $\pm$40\% around a nominal value.
+This task corresponds to a case of input-dependent left-hand side uncertainty.

+The specific architecture and training configurations of the neural networks used in our experiments are detailed in Section~\ref{sec:hyper_tuning} of the Appendices.